-Separate fees are set annually for undergraduate students, graduate students and Law School students (see Stanford Bulletin).
+Separate fees are set annually for undergraduate students and graduate students (see Stanford Bulletin).

 Fees are assessed each term.
 All fees are refundable.
 Refunds can be requested during the first three weeks of each quarter on the ASSU web site.
 Those eligible are mailed refund checks by the eighth week of the quarter.

 Stanford charges a one-time Document Fee to all students admitted to new degree or non-degree programs.
 The fee is paid once only, regardless of the number of degrees a student may ultimately pursue.
 It covers the cost of a variety of university administrative services such as enrollment and degree certification, course drops and adds done in Axess before published deadlines, diplomas, official transcripts and their production, and credential files maintained by the Career Development Center.

 The University requires all registered students to carry medical insurance to provide coverage for services not provided by Vaden Health Center.
 Students are enrolled in and charged for the Stanford student health insurance plan, Cardinal Care, unless they have completed waiver procedures in Axess by the waiver deadline.
 Those who carry medical insurance through an alternate carrier are eligible to request a waiver of the health insurance fee.